3 min read

 Frog Developers

-Frog Developers was my final course project (TCC) at ETEC, delivered for a real business: Equilíbrio Natural.
-Instead of treating the TCC like a fictional assignment, we scoped it like a real product and shipped a small suite of projects that covered both internal operations and customer-facing needs.
+Frog Developers was my final course project at ETEC, delivered for a real business: Equilíbrio Natural.
+Instead of treating the project like a fictional assignment, we scoped it like a real product and shipped a small suite of projects that covered both internal operations and customer-facing needs.

 The delivery included three projects: